GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 | 1-loop | 123.79 GeV | 125.10 GeV | -1.31 GeV | -1.05% |
 | 2-loop | 124.97 GeV | 125.10 GeV | -0.13 GeV | -0.10% |

-The remarkable agreement, particularly at two-loop order, emerges without any fitting to Higgs sector observables.
-The boundary condition is determined entirely from geometric principles, making this a genuine prediction rather than a fit.
+The UV boundary value λ(E0) is fixed by CGM invariants and does not use the measured Higgs mass or λ at the electroweak scale.
+Standard Model inputs at MZ or m_t are taken from measurements independent of m_H.
+The result is therefore an externally anchored prediction, not a fit to the Higgs sector.

 The forward and reciprocal UV scales produce indistinguishable Higgs mass predictions at the current loop order.
 This indicates that the boundary value λ(E₀) controls the IR mass far more strongly than modest changes in UV gauge and Yukawa values in this setup.

+**Sensitivity Analysis:**
+- Scaling E₀ by factors of 0.5 to 2.0 changes m_H by less than 0.02 GeV
+- The forward and reciprocal modes (E₀_forward/E₀_reciprocal = √3) yield identical Higgs masses at current precision, validating the dual-mode structure
-Uncertainty budget: loop truncation shifts the Higgs mass prediction by approximately 1.2 GeV when going from one loop to two loop.
-A ±1 percent change in the UV y_t boundary induces ±1.55 GeV in the predicted mass.
-Sensitivity to m_t and α_s(M_Z) has not yet been propagated and represents the next step for a complete error band.
-Renormalization scheme and threshold matching effects are expected at the few percent level in the couplings near μ*.
+- Loop truncation shifts the Higgs mass prediction by approximately 1.2 GeV when going from one loop to two loop
+- A ±1 percent change in the UV y_t boundary induces ±1.55 GeV in the predicted mass
+- Sensitivity to m_t and α_s(M_Z) has not yet been propagated and represents the next step for a complete error band
+- Renormalization scheme and threshold matching effects are expected at the few percent level in the couplings near μ*

 ### 3.2 Geometric Scales in Standard Model Evolution

 Our analysis identifies two distinct energy scales where CGM's geometric invariant manifests:

+**One-loop results:**
+- **μ*(λ/y_t²) = 6.74×10⁹ GeV**: Where the Yukawa-normalized quartic coupling equals the CGM invariant
+- **μ*(λ/(g² + g²/3)) = 3.57×10⁹ GeV**: Where the gauge-normalized quartic coupling equals the CGM invariant

+**Two-loop results:**
-- **μ*(λ/y_t²) = 6.922×10⁹ GeV**: Where the Yukawa-normalized quartic coupling equals the CGM invariant
+- **μ*(λ/y_t²) = 1.14×10⁹ GeV**: Where the Yukawa-normalized quartic coupling equals the CGM invariant
-- **μ*(λ/(g² + g²/3)) = 3.611×10⁹ GeV**: Where the gauge-normalized quartic coupling equals the CGM invariant
+- **μ*(λ/(g² + g²/3)) = 7.19×10⁸ GeV**: Where the gauge-normalized quartic coupling equals the CGM invariant

-Both crossings are identical at one-loop and two-loop within machine precision in our runs.
+The crossing scales shift by approximately one order of magnitude between one-loop and two-loop calculations, settling in the 10⁸-10⁹ GeV range at two-loop order.
+Despite this scale variation, the vacuum fingerprint at μ* remains remarkably stable.

-These scales, both in the 10⁹ to 10¹⁰ GeV range, are remarkably stable between one-loop and two-loop calculations, suggesting they represent robust features rather than computational artifacts.
-Significantly, these scales correspond to the geometric mean between the electroweak and GUT scales: √(M_EW × M_GUT) ≈ 10⁹ GeV, and lie just below typical seesaw mechanism scales (10¹⁰ to 10¹¹ GeV).
+These scales correspond to the geometric mean between the electroweak and GUT scales: √(M_EW × M_GUT) ≈ 10⁹ GeV, and lie just below typical seesaw mechanism scales (10¹⁰ to 10¹¹ GeV).

 ### 3.3 Yukawa Hierarchy and Geometric Correlation